Marten2016/GPUStatistics/README.md

 # GPUStatistics
-get the max and min data of GPU memory usage in history. by device.
+A small script to get the max and min data of GPU memory usage in history by device. write into files.